pashagray/processing_kz/README.md

     $ gem install processing_kz

-If you are using Rails 3+, please initiate configuration file by running
+If you are using Rails 3+, please initiate configuration file by running:

     rake processing_kz:install